-In October 2011 the State of Washington issued \$518.8 million Motor Vehicle Fuel Tax General Obligation Bonds (SR 520 Corridor Program - Toll Revenue).
-These bonds, referred to as Series 2012C Bonds, are general obligations of the State of Washington to which the state has pledged its full faith, credit and taxing power.
+In October 2011 the state of Washington issued \$518.7 million Motor Vehicle Fuel Tax General Obligation Bonds (SR 520 Corridor Program - Toll Revenue).
+These bonds, referred to as Series 2012C Bonds, are general obligations of the state of Washington to which the state has pledged its full faith, credit and taxing power.
 The bonds are "Triple Pledge Bonds" first payable from Toll Revenue and Motor Vehicle Fuel Taxes.
 This series was issued to provide funds to pay and reimburse state expenditures for a portion of the SR 520 Floating Bridge and Eastside plus West Approach Bridge Project, to fund capitalized interest and to pay bond issuance costs.
 The Series 2012C Bonds received a credit rating of Aa1 from Moody's in October 2011 and AA+ from Fitch, and AA+ from Standard and Poor's in September 2011.
+The Series 2012C bonds were refunded in March 2021 by Series R-2021A.
+As of June 30, 2021, no outstanding debt remains.

-In June 2012, the State of Washington issued \$500.4 million Federal Highway Grant Anticipation Revenue (GARVEE) Bonds.
-These bonds, referred to as Series 2012F Bonds, finance a portion of the construction costs of the SR 520 Floating Bridge and Eastside plus West Approach Bridge Project, and to pay bond issuance costs.
+In June 2012, the state of Washington issued \$500.4 million Federal Highway Grant Anticipation Revenue (GARVEE) Bonds.
+These bonds, referred to as Series 2012F Bonds, financed a portion of the construction costs of the SR 520 Floating Bridge and Eastside plus West Approach Bridge Project, and to pay bond issuance costs.
 They were issued as limited obligations of the state payable from and secured solely by the Federal-Aid Highway funds received by the state.
 The Series 2012F Bonds received a credit rating of Aa2 from Moody's and AA from Standard and Poor's in April 2012.

-In October 2012, the State of Washington issued a Transportation Infrastructure and Innovation Bond, which represented a draw-down loan from the United States Department of Transportation's Transportation Infrastructure Finance and Innovation Act (TIFIA) program in the amount of \$300 million to be reimbursed from toll revenue.
+In October 2012, the state of Washington issued a Transportation Infrastructure and Innovation Bond, which represented a draw-down loan from the United States Department of Transportation's Transportation Infrastructure Finance and Innovation Act (TIFIA) program in the amount of \$300 million to be reimbursed from toll revenue.
 All \$300 million has been drawn on the TIFIA Bond.
 The Bonds were issued as Fourth Tier Bonds under the Toll Revenue Master Bond Resolution No. 1117 and are payable solely from toll receipts.